jburzynski/TypeGenDocs/source/usingtypegen.rst

 TsCustomBaseAttribute
 ---------------------

 The TsCustomBaseAttribute allows for specifying a custom declaration of the base type.
 Can be used on classes and interfaces.
 If no base class is specified, base class declaration will be removed.
+When TsCustomBaseAttribute is used on a class/interface, its base type will **still be generated**.
+To avoid base type generation, use TsIgnoreBaseAttribute placed before TsCustomBaseAttribute.

 .. code-block:: csharp